-It is not ostensibly a case of lack of funds nor was it a case of wilful neglect, but by the 1840s, despite Port Elizabeth’s harbour exceeding Cape Town for exports, it still operated directly from the beaches.
+Whether due to a lack of funds or wilful neglect, by the 1840s, despite Port Elizabeth’s harbour exceeding Cape Town for exports, it still operated directly from the beaches.
 The so-called landing beaches stretched along the beach from Jetty Street to the mouth of the Baakens River.

-The loading and unloading vessels at anchor in the Bay has been dealt with in a prior blog.
-Instead this article, deals with the management of the vessels in the Bay.
+The loading and unloading of vessels at anchor in the Bay has been dealt with in a prior blog.
+Instead this article, deals with the management of the vessels in the Bay during those early years.

 Main picture: Vessels at anchor in Algoa Bay